-The storyteller in the movie Australia is a little boy, Nullah, who tells us that his people invented many names for the land that white Westerners called Australia.
+In the movie, Australia (2008), (director Baz Luhrmann) is a little boy, Nullah, who says that his people invented many names for the land that white Westerners called Australia.

 land with spirits

-Nullah believes that this is a land with many spirits and therefore it needs a shaman.
+So, Nullah believes that this is a land with many spirits, and therefore it needs a shaman.

-Representatives of Darks are also present in the film.
+There are also representatives of Darks in the film.
 Neil Fletcher is one of them.
 A cold-blooded killer, he carefully and cunningly sweeps his tracks.
 That is, he is a mature spiritual being who has long chosen Darkness in past lives.

-The church is this movie is shown as an administrative servant of a political decision.
-The idea was to take the metis-kids from their mothers and give them training so they can serve white people.
+The church in this movie is shown as an administrative servant of a political decision.

 power of now

-** More about the power of now in the book of Eckhart Tolle “The Power of Now: A Guide to Spiritual Enlightenment”.
+** Find more about mind control Eckhart Tolle’s book “The Power of Now: A Guide to Spiritual Enlightenment”.

 Jacklyn A. Lo is the author of this movie review.

 More Spiritual Movie Reviews – Jacklyn A. Lo